-The device utilises CML's proprietary FirmASIC® component technology.
-On-chip sub-systems are configured by a Function ImageTM: This is a data file that is uploaded during device initialisation and defines the device's function and feature set.
+The CMX7241 and CMX7341 utilise CML's proprietary $FirmASIC^{\circledcirc}$ component technology.
+On-chip subsystems are configured by a Function ImageTM: This is a data file that is uploaded during device initialisation and defines the device's function and feature set.
 The Function ImageTM can be loaded automatically from an external serial memory or host microcontroller over the built-in C-BUS serial interface.
 The device's functions and features may be enhanced by future Function ImageTM releases, facilitating in-the-field upgrades.
-This document refers specifically to the features provided by Function ImageTM 7241/7341FI-1.1.x.x
+This document refers specifically to the features provided by Function ImageTM 7241/7341FI-3.0.x.x.

-Other features include two auxiliary ADCs with four selectable inputs and four auxiliary DAC interfaces (with an optional RAMDAC on the first DAC output, to facilitate transmitter power ramping).
+Other device features include two auxiliary ADCs with four selectable inputs and four auxiliary DAC interfaces (with an optional RAMDAC on the first DAC output, to facilitate transmitter power ramping).

-The device has flexible powersaving modes and is available in the following packages: CMX7241 (VQFN and LQFP), CMX7341 (VQFN only).
+The CMX7241 and CMX7341 have flexible powersaving modes and are available in the following packages: CMX7241 (VQFN and LQFP), CMX7341 (VQFN only).

-Note that text shown in pale grey indicates features that will be supported in future versions of the Function $Image^{TM}$.
+Note that text shown in pale grey indicates features that may be supported in future versions of the Function $Image^{TM}$.